-- 1. Archaeology and Numismatics
+- Archaeology and Numismatics

 - 2. Pottery, drinking glasses and pewter

 - 3. Works of art

-- 4. Natural History taxidermy, botanical and geological specimens
+- 4. Natural History taxidermy, botanica and geological specimens

 - 5. Social, agricultural and industrial history, including costume

 - 6. Statues

 - 7. Mayor's office

-- 8. Small-value items

 Valuations have been made using a range of methods; external valuers, in house experts, indexation and average valuations for groups of items.